 We will do this by endeavouring to work in partnership with other agencies and seek to establish effective working relationships with parents, carers and other colleagues to develop and provide activities and opportunities throughout our curriculum that will help to equip our children with the skills they need.
 This will include materials and learning experiences that will encourage our children to develop essential life skills and protective behaviours.
 As part of our ongoing Safeguarding work our staff are trained around the Prevent Strategy to prevent pupils from being radicalised.
 Our policies and procedures outline the ways in which we maintain a culture of vigilence to protect from radicalisation.
 The Prevent Lead and Alternate are familiar with the process of managing concerns and have contact with the Suffolk and Norfolk Prevent Lead (Andy Hill) should such concerns arise.

-Our Senior Designated Safeguarding Officer and Prevent Lead is David Maguire (Headteacher) and the Alternate Senior Designated Safeguarding Officer and Alternate Prevent Lead is Mrs Evans (Deputy Headteacher).
-Sharon Billings is also an Alternate Designated Safeguarding Officer.
+Our Senior Designated Safeguarding Officer and Prevent Lead is Sabiha Ahmed (Deputy Headteacher) and the Alternate Senior Designated Safeguarding Officer and Alternate Prevent Lead is Kristy Evans (Deputy Headteacher).
+David Maguire and Sharon Billings is also an Alternate Designated Safeguarding Officer.
 Our safeguarding governor is Elaine McManus.
 All members of staff can be contacted with any safeguarding issues.
-Our online safety lead is David Maguire.
-Our Designated Teacher for Children in Care is David Maguire.
+Our online safety lead is Kristy Evans.
+Our Designated Teacher for Children in Care is Sabiha Ahmed.

 All members of staff are DBS checked and have Level 1 Safeguarding training, whilst the Senior Designated Person has Level 3 Safeguarding training.
 The Governing Body are also CRB checked and have completed their Safeguarding training.